Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 20.29.38 UTC
+- WIB: Sabtu, 8 November 2025 21.25.02 UTC
-- WITA: Sabtu, 8 November 2025 21.29.38 UTC
+- WITA: Sabtu, 8 November 2025 22.25.02 UTC
-- WIT: Sabtu, 8 November 2025 22.29.38 UTC
+- WIT: Sabtu, 8 November 2025 23.25.02 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: success
+Kategori: friendship